DSRahulKulkarni/RepData_PeerAssessment1/PA1_template.md

 StepsData$date <- as.Date(StepsData$date)
 ```

+#What is mean total number of steps taken per day?

 Here we use the aggregate function to create a data frame with the total number of steps taken by day.
 Then I use the hist function to create a histogram of that data.